-A new report from the US Preventive Task Force (USPTF) reaffirms this long-held belief.
-On Jan.
-10th the USPSTF released its final recommendation on folic acid supplements as a way to prevent birth defects after examining data from 24 studies on the benefits and potential harms of folic acid.
+A report from the US Preventive Task Force (USPTF) reaffirms this long-held belief.
+The USPSTF released its recommendation on folic acid supplements as a way to prevent birth defects after examining data from 24 studies on the benefits and potential harms of folic acid.
 The recommendations published in the Journal of the American Medical Association are as follows:

 - For women who are planning to or are capable of becoming pregnant take a supplement of folic acid of 0.4-0.8 milligrams (400-800 micrograms) daily.